MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-policies.md

 ## Create a new policy

 To create a new insider risk management policy, you'll use the policy wizard in **Insider risk management** solution in the Microsoft 365 compliance center.
-The maximum limit for active policies is currently capped at five active policies.
+The maximum limit policies is currently capped at five active policies at the same time, though you can configure additional inactive policies and activate and deactivate policies as needed.

 Complete the following steps to create a new policy: